Quantifying the Role of 3D Fault Geometry Complexities on Slow and Fast Earthquakes: Results

 \subsection{Spatial-temporally complex events}

-We show that the step-over configuration generates a wide range of spatiotemporally complex events, with both event durations and inter-event times varying substantiall between events.
+We show that the step-over configuration generates a wide range of spatiotemporally complex events, with both event durations and inter-event times varying substantially between events.
 To illustrate the transition between SSE-dominant and earthquake-dominant regimes, we discuss two examples: Model 1 and Model 2.
-The parameters are detailed in Table 1.
-By increasing the fault width, $W$ from $2L_{nuc}$ to $4L_{nuc}$, we observe a shift from SSE-dominant to earthquake-dominant behavior.
+The parameters are detailed in Table S1.
+Increasing the fault width from $2L_{nuc}$ to $4L_{nuc}$, together with the associated increases in fault length and overlap, shifts the system from SSE-dominant to earthquake-dominant behavior.
 In Model 1, slow slip events dominate the slip catalog, with only three earthquakes on each fault during the time span in which ten earthquakes occur on a single fault.
 In Model 2, we observe periodic earthquakes with two slow events occurring during the interseismic period.
 We selected four events from these two simulations to display the slip distribution on two fault planes (Fig. 1d), illustrating both SSEs and earthquakes occurring on the same faults with partial and full ruptures.
 Especially in Model 2, events E, F, G, and H form a chain of events, repeating on both faults.

 In the SSE-dominant regime, we observe full-rupture SSEs (Event A).
 In contrast, in the earthquake-dominant regime, SSEs are limited in extent (Events F and G), resulting in less moment released by SSEs in total catalog.
-We also observe coalescence of two slow slip fronts and merge to a more energetic event (Figure S4).
+We also observe coalescence of two slow slip fronts and merge to a more energetic event (Figure B4).

 By increasing fault width, the increased interaction between the faults results in larger stress perturbations, which in turn lead to more frequent earthquakes dominating the sequence of slip events.
 However, the interaction strength is also controlled by other geometrical parameters $L, D$ and $L_{f}$.
 We discuss the effect of other geometrical parameters in Section 4.1.